chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-cli.md

 To review sample policies that you may want to leverage, please check out our page on [Chainguard Enforce Policy Examples](chainguard-enforce-policy-examples).
 If you would like to use the [Chainguard Enforce UI](https://console.enforce.dev) to work with policies, check out our guide on [How to create policies in the Chainguard Enforce Console](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-policies-ui/).

+## Prerequisites

+In order to follow allong with the examples in this guide, you will need `chainctl` installed on your local machine.
+Follow our guide on [How To Install `chainctl`](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainctl-docs/how-to-install-chainctl/) to set this up.

 ## Authenticate to the Chainguard Enforce platform

 To begin, you will need to authenticate to the Chainguard Enforce platform from your local machine with the following command.